 2. If a man, you must go alone.
 If a woman and concerned for your safety, you can take one other person with you.
 But make sure your friend understands the goal isn’t to chat with each other, but to glimpse a whole other world that exists side-by-side with the one you know.

 3. While you’re eating and listening and absorbing this strange new reality, think of what these people need most and how you might help them get it.
 While you’re at it, you might also think a little about what they have that you don’t.
 There is a rich sense of community among the outcast.

-4. Write the details of your excursion within 24 hours of your meal and email them to Corrine@wizardacademy.org Be sure to provide a mailing address where we can send your special Gift of Initiation.
-I don't yet know what it will be.
+4. Write the details of your excursion within 24 hours of your meal and email them to Daniel@wizardacademy.org Be sure to provide a mailing address.

 Roy H. Williams

-PS – In a nationwide phone survey of 1,279 adults, respondents were much more likely to claim that an experiential purchase made them happier than a material one – 57 percent versus 34 percent – even after accounting for differences in price.
-(Experiential spending is concert tickets, etc. And in my opinion, early morning meals eaten among interesting strangers…)
+PPS – In a nationwide phone survey of 1,279 adults, respondents were much more likely to claim that an experiential purchase made them happier than a material one – 57 percent versus 34 percent – even after accounting for differences in price.
+Experiential spending is concert tickets, etc. And in my opinion, early morning meals eaten among interesting strangers. – Indy